 Further, given we are an overrepresented minority, it is unlikely colleges will look favorably upon our children.
 This combination of average intelligence and overrepresentation results in us finding different ways to provide for our children.

-Still, we’ll certainly have our son apply for merit aid.
-We’ll also preach the benefits of going to a less expensive public university.
+We'll also preach the benefits of going to a less expensive public university.
 However, for financial planning purposes, we conservatively estimate he will attend the most expensive school possible and receive zero free money.

-A 529 Plan To Transfer Wealth
+A 529 Plan To Transfer Wealth To The Next Generation

 Given the absurd and rising cost of a college education, I never thought about using a 529 plan as a wealth transfer vehicle.
 We're just trying to keep up.
 However, given billionaires pay such a low percentage of their wealth in taxes and some billionaires have used a Roth IRA to earn millions of tax-free gains, I'm inspired.